Dealing with insurance companies — what to say and what not to say

 Managing the Anxiety of These Conversations

-It's worth naming directly: getting a call from an insurance adjuster is anxiety-producing, and that's normal.
-You're talking to someone with professional training in negotiation, you're discussing something serious and financial, and you're doing it while you might be injured and stressed.
+Getting a call from an insurance adjuster is anxiety-producing, and that's normal.
+You're not obligated to finish the conversation in one sitting or give answers in the moment they want them.
+It's worth naming directly: you're talking to someone with professional training in negotiation, you're discussing something serious and financial, and you're doing it while you might be injured and stressed.
 The imbalance of knowledge and experience is real.

 The good news is that you don't have to be perfect.
 You don't have to be a lawyer.
 You don't have to anticipate every tactic or know exactly what to say.
 You just need to remember a few simple principles: stick to facts, don't speculate, don't admit fault, don't accept the first settlement offer, and don't give a recorded statement without thinking about it first.
 Beyond that, honest answers to straightforward questions will serve you well.